shopkinsa/ExPerfAnalyzer/README.md

 ## Inspiration
 This script was inspired by [Performance Analysis of Logs (PAL)](https://pal.codeplex.com) and PMA.VBS (an internal tool used by Windows support).

+## FAQ
+**There are a bunch of errors streaming by when the script runs.**

+Don't worry about it.
+It's either a bug with the native PS cmdlet Import-Counter or a counter is missing from your perfmon.

+**This takes forever to run.**

+It's faster than PAL.

+**Why don't I just use PAL?**

+You could, but PAL takes even longer to run and throws a lot of false positives.

+**Can I edit this script however I'd like?**

+Yes, that's the magic of open source software!

+**Do you accept pull requests?
+Can I contribute to the script?**

+Of course!

 ## Changelog
 * v0.1.6 (2016-10-11)
   - improved formatting